MatanYadaev/laravel-eloquent-spatial/README.md

 **This Laravel package allows you to easily work with spatial data types and functions.**

-The latest version, v3, supports Laravel 10 and PHP 8.1+.
-For Laravel 8 or 9, and PHP 8.0, use v2.

 This package supports MySQL v8, MySQL v5.7, and MariaDB v10.

 ## Getting Started